ctava-msft/oct-exp/readme.md

 # Train

-Acutally, there are many routes to train our model.
 Here we provide a more stable version recently discovered, which differs slightly from the version described in the paper.

 1. Train a 2DAE.
-Run `train_AE2D.py` and fill following args:
+Run `./scripts/train_AE2D.py` and fill following args:

 ```python
 parser.add_argument("--exp_name", type=str, default='AE2D')